enchant3dmango/lugvloei/README.md

     ```

 ##### Populating the PostgreSQL Database
-1. Forward the PostgreSQL database port to your local so you can open the database using your favorite database manager.
+1. Port-forward the PostgreSQL database to your local so you can open the database using your favorite database manager.
     ```sh
-    make pf-postgresql-db
+    make pg-pf
     ```
     The following is the expected result.
     ```sh